 Fire Suppression & Auto Fires (Fire Control): After students complete this chapter and the related course work, they will be able to distinguish between offensive and defensive strategies, and they will understand the special considerations for fires in large buildings, basements, concealed spaces, above ground level, lumberyards, energized equipment, and flammable gases and liquids.
 Students will also have the skills to operate hose lines; use fire streams; conduct indirect, direct, and combination fire attacks, operate master stream devices; and extinguish vehicle fires.

-NFPA states that vehicle fires are one of the most common fires within the United States.
+NFPA states that vehicle fires are one of the most common fires in the United States.
 With the advent of airbags, side impact protection, hybrids, and other alternative fueled vehicles, these “common” fires have become anything but routine.
 Fire recruits learn both basic and advanced skills to mitigate these common, yet highly hazardous and potentially deadly events.
 Skills such as forcible entry, hose and nozzle streams, and fire control are reinforced while students learn to safely extinguish a passenger vehicle fire emergency using live fire training.

 E.M.S.: minimum emergency medical care performance capabilities to include infection control, CPR, bleeding control, and shock management.

 Emergency Control of Natural Gas/Natural Gas burn: Studies the hazards of natural gas, explosive ranges, and properties of same.
 Also explores the dos and don’ts of dealing with natural gas.
 Focuses on firefighting duties of first-in engine company to a scene.
-Consists of four hours in classroom and four hours natural gas live fire training.
+Consists of four hours in the classroom and four hours of natural gas live fire training.
 Practical: Outdoor activity.
 Extinguish a natural gas fire using a 15 lb. fire extinguisher.

 Flammable Liquids & Foam: This class deals with the chemistry of foam for fire suppression.
-Topics include: concentrated foams, mixing, eductors, limitations, understanding fog nozzles, aspirating nozzles, and foam tubes.
+Topics include concentrated foams, mixing, eductors, limitations, understanding fog nozzles, aspirating nozzles, and foam tubes.
 Includes hands-on live fire training field exercise.
 Practical: Outdoor activity.
 Full gear with SCBA.
 Hose line advancement extinguishment of liquid fires with a team.

 Hazardous Materials Awareness & Operations: Recognition and identification of hazardous materials, labeling, placarding, scene control, and use of D.O.T.
 Response book.